-THE THREE WORKERS’ co-operatives set up under the aegis of Tony Benn, when Britain’s Industry Minister, are not the only examples of co-operative enterprise in the country.
-Their failure — only one survives, and with difficulty — should not therefore be taken as a judgment on the co-operative ideal.
-However these co-operatives attract and deserve special attention they are the only recent examples of attempts to establish large enterprises on a co-operative basis.
+THE THREE WORKERS’ co-operatives set up under the aegis of Tony Benn, then Britain’s Industry Minister, are not the only examples of co-operative enterprise in the country.
+Their failure — only one survives, and with difficulty — should not, therefore, be taken as a judgment on the co-operative ideal.
+However, these co-operatives attract and deserve special attention because they are the only recent examples of attempts to establish large enterprises on a co-operative basis.
 So long as workers’ self-management is part of a political programme in any country, the experience of these co-operatives is important.
 For those who oppose the idea of workers controlling the direction of enterprises the co-operatives are valuable ammunition; for those who support such ideas, they are an embarrassing inconvenience.

 That is why it is important to try and understand why they failed and who was responsible.
 This is not an easy matter.
 Nonetheless, there are some obvious features which the co-ops have in common: they all started business seriously undercapitalised.
 They all started in very risky businesses.
 And they all started without clear ideas of how to resolve the conflict between management and workers — which is so effectively institutionalised in the industrial relations set-up of conventional companies.
 These failings were a direct result of the circumstances surrounding the co-operatives’ birth.
 Still, there were those around at the time who could have provided leadership but didn’t; and there were those who offered advice, to have it refused.
 Even allowing for all these problems, there is plenty of evidence that as the months went by the attitude of both politicians and civil servants — who devoted disproportionate amounts of time to the ventures — became hostile to the point of destructiveness.